Public referral form

 You’ll be able to upload information when you fill in this form.
 This could include:

-• copies of any medical records that might be relevant
+• copies of medical records that might be relevant

-• emails or letters about your concern that you've sent to the nurse, midwife or nursing associate’s place of work
+• emails or letters about your concern that you've sent to the professional’s place of work and any replies you got.

 * Required fields